Pushed fronts in a Fisher-KPP-Burgers system using geometric desingularization: Introduction

 The primary complication occurring in (\ref{eq:scale1}) is that the heteroclinic in the singular limit involves a connection to a non-hyperbolic fixed point.
 Thus, even the persistence of this fixed point when $\e\neq 0$ is not apparent and it is not possible to define stable or unstable manifolds of this fixed point without explicitly considering $\e$ dependent terms.
 To overcome this issue we will apply geometric desingularization techniques to blow-up the non-hyperbolic fixed point and regain hyperbolicity.
 We refer the reader to \cite{dumortier92,kuehn15} for a description of the method.
 Related to the problem of front propagation: blow-up has been used to compute correction to wavespeeds due to cutoff in reaction terms; see \cite{dumortier07}.
 We also point to other examples where re-scalings of the dependent variables lead to a lack of hyperbolicity -- see for example \cite{carter18,gucwa09,holzer17}.

 The main result of this paper is the following. \begin{theorem} Let $\nu=0$ in (\ref{eq:RDA}).
-Then there exists a $\rho_0>0$ such that for any $\rho>\rho_0$ there exists a traveling front solution of (\ref{eq:RDA}) connecting the stable state $(1,\tilde{c}+\rho-\sqrt{\tilde{c}^2+\rho^2})$ to $(0,0)$ with speed $\tilde{c}^*(\rho)$ such that \begin{enumerate} \item the front is monotone decreasing and has steep exponential decay in the sense that
+Then there exists a $\rho_0>0$ such that for any $\rho>\rho_0$ there exists a heteroclinic orbit for (\ref{eq:mainTW}) corresponding to a traveling front solution of (\ref{eq:RDA}) connecting the stable state $(1,\tilde{c}+\rho-\sqrt{\tilde{c}^2+\rho^2})$ to $(0,0)$ with speed $\tilde{c}^*(\rho)$ and the following properties. \begin{enumerate} \item The heteroclinic orbit lies in the strong-stable manifold of $(0,0)$ and the traveling front is monotone decreasing and has steep exponential decay in the sense that

-\item the speed $\tilde{c}^*(\rho)$ satisfies $\lim_{\rho\to\infty} \frac{\tilde{c}^*(\rho)}{\sqrt[3]{\rho}}=\sqrt[3]{\frac{3}{2}}$ \end{enumerate} \end{theorem}
+\item The speed $\tilde{c}^*(\rho)$ satisfies $\lim_{\rho\to\infty} \frac{\tilde{c}^*(\rho)}{\sqrt[3]{\rho}}=\sqrt[3]{\frac{3}{2}}.$ \end{enumerate} \end{theorem}

-The rest of the paper is dedicated to proving this Theorem and is organized as follows.
+The remainder of the paper is dedicated to proving this Theorem and is organized as follows.
 In Section~\ref{sec:prelim} we change coordinates in the traveling wave equation (\ref{eq:scale1}) and collect some facts about this transformed system.
 In Section~\ref{sec:hetero} we set $\e=0$ and obtain a candidate traveling front.
 This front involves a heteroclinic orbit involving a non-hyperbolic fixed point.
 In Section~\ref{sec:blowup} we apply geometric desingularization techniques to track invariant manifolds near this point.
-We conclude in Section~\ref{sec:proof} with the proof of Theorem~\ref{thm:main}.
+In Section~\ref{sec:proof} we conclude the proof of Theorem~\ref{thm:main}.
+Finally, we present a short discussion in Section~\ref{sec:discussion}.